Alternet Day

 12 June 2024 – Helsinki, Finland

-Alternet will host a special day of conference sessions as part of the Sustainability Research + Innovation Congress 2024 in collaboration with Sustainability Science Days, hosted in Helsinki Finland.
-The Alternet Day (Wednesday, 12 June 2024) programme will include three sessions focused on the theme of nature restoration.
+Alternet hosted a special day of conference sessions as part of the Sustainability Research + Innovation Congress 2024 in collaboration with Sustainability Science Days, held in Helsinki Finland.
+The Alternet Day (Wednesday, 12 June 2024) programme included three sessions focused on the theme of nature restoration.

 Since 2021, the Sustainability Research & Innovation Congress (SRI) has united global leaders in research, government, civil society, and business to meaningfully advance progress towards sustainability.
 The SRI Congress offers an exceptionally inclusive and inspiring global platform for co-creating state-of-the-art solutions and innovations and building a coalition of the willing to achieve a sustainability transformation.
 SRI is co-convened by Future Earth and the Belmont Forum with local co-organizers.